TobDigital/invoke-apply-luts/README.md

 invoke_lut/luts/
 ```

-`identity.cube` is included as a no-op example LUT.
-It should not visibly change the image.
+A few LUTs have been included as examples.

 The node shows the discovered `.cube` files in the `lut_name` dropdown.